-Treatment should be complete and cover both the substance abuse and the mental illness.
-The best programs include counseling, behavioral therapy, 12-step recovery groups, relapse prevention training and continuing care planning.
+Treatment should be complete and cover both substance abuse and mental illness.
+The best programs include counseling, behavioral therapy, 12-step recovery groups, relapse prevention training, and continuing care planning.

 Because May is Mental Health Awareness Month, do your part in sharing this information with someone in need.
 The social stigmas related to mental illness need to be dropped.
 People need adequate support and resources, not criticisms and finger-pointing.